ZIP file encrypted by ransomware

 - “Invalid archive or wrong password.”

-- Some ransomware overwrites the original file after encryption, sometimes leaving a file of identical or slightly altered size.
+- Some ransomware overwrite the original file after encryption, sometimes leaving a file of identical or slightly modified size.

 - Internal archive metadata (header, central directory) is often corrupted.